BigPolarBear1/factorization_v1/README.md

 update: New iteration swapping LLL for gaussian elimination coming soon....

+This is a reupload of a deleted github repo.

 Final notes and thoughts: by solving for squared quadratic coefficients we achieve an extremely low density.
 I have not yet enough experience with LLL to attack this using a proper bkz algo.
 I will continue my work, if you want access, pay me.

 If you want to sponsor future research and have exclusive rights big_polar_bear1@proton.me